kerberos-io/nvidia-gpu-kubernetes/README.md

 ## Create a GPU workload and scale with Kerberos Vault

-When creating a new pod or deployment, you assign a number of GPU's to the workload, this will make sure the workload is scheduled on a node which has one or more GPUs available.
-Important to note that below example with request a Docker image from Kerberos.io's private (Gitlab) registry, you will need to make sure to request a license to be able to download it.
+When creating a new pod or deployment, you assign a number of GPUs to the workload, this will make sure the workload is scheduled on a node which has one or more GPUs available.
+Magic, all done by the NVIDIA Kubernetes operator.
+So the conclusion is that you can add as much nodes and GPUs you want, and you can simply increase the `replicas: 1` parameter to the number of GPUs you have available

-Once installed, you will have a machine learning deployment integrated with your Kerberos Vault and Kafka broker.
-It will start doing interference on your GPU based nodes.
+Once you have created below deployment in your Kubernetes cluster, you will have one or more machine learning workloads integrated with your Kerberos Vault and Kafka broker.
+Due to the nature of Kafka, and how we designed the Kerberos Enterprise suite, it will also loadbalance or divide and concur the request over your different GPU's.
+Have some fun ;)

     apiVersion: apps/v1
     kind: Deployment